firebase/flutterfire/packages/cloud_firestore_odm/README.md

 By doing so, now `Text` will rebuild only when the person's name changes.
 If that person's age changes, this won't rebuild our `Text`.

+> **Note**: This is a client only optimization.
+The underlying Firestore SDKs will still continue to subscribe to and receive updates for the entire snapshot and therefore this will not reduce any associated billing costs.

 ----

 ### Example